taikonauten/linters-js/README.md

   ]
 }
 ```

+This is an example config and in most cases you will need to fine tune it depending on the project.
+More information on how to configure: [Configuring ESLint](https://eslint.org/docs/user-guide/configuring)

+## Using with your IDE or Editor

 After that, make sure your editor or IDE supports the `.eslintrc` file.
 PhpStorm works with it right out of the box.
 For Sublime Text, install the [SublimeLinter-eslint](https://github.com/SublimeLinter/SublimeLinter-eslint) plugin.